jimijimi/trekanter_mingw/README.md

 - As of today it is unknown if Trekant.c will compile under a real Windows environment.
   All the development was carried out under Debian 7/8 using the win32-mingw toolchain.
   The EXE file however runs perfectly fine in basically any Windows version.
+- The code can be further improved to gain additional speed.
+Real C programmers will immediately see some awkward code.

 The development environment is: